EvanSvetina/evanCSP2.0/_homework/big-idea-3/3.1/js.md

 score = score + 10;
 level = level * 2;
 console.log(peppaName + " is at level " + level + " with a score of " + score + ".");
-// Write your code here
-// Create variables for Peppa's name, score, and level
-// Use operators to update score and level

 ```